-How to pronounce girl, world, and other English words that end in RL!
+In this lesson, you’ll learn how to pronounce girl, world, pearl and other English words that end in -rl!

 So to be honest, I would much rather be here chatting with you guys.
 This is where I spend all of my time and this is where I want to hang out with you.
 In fact, this lesson today came from my YouTube community.
 I asked you what were some difficult words to pronounce and Puji suggested: ‘girl’, ‘world’ and other words that have RL in them.

 Okay back to the lesson!
 What do all of these words have in common?
 The R and the L at the end and also the vowel sound.
 Yes, all of these words have different vowel letters but we know that that doesn’t mean much in English, right?
 These vowel letters are all pronounced in exactly the same way, with the /ɜː/ vowel sound.